-American and Cuban flags flew over Guantanamo U.S. Naval Base Jan 7 as Admirals and officials of the U.S. Navy arrived by air to attend a conference presided over by Rear Admiral Edward J. O'Donnel, commanding officer of the base.
+Background: American and Cuban flags flew over Guantanamo U.S. Naval Base Jan 7 as Admirals and officials of the U.S. Navy arrived by air to attend a conference presided over by Rear Admiral Edward J. O'Donnel, commanding officer of the base.

 Two days after the conference opened, the aircraft carrier "Franklin D. Roosevelt" and about 150 other vessels began annual Winter manoeuvres in and around the Base area - almost twice as many men and units as last year.